cloudmesh-community/fa18-523-60/project-report/report.md

 to OS resources such as a file system.
 In most basic form, our M0 cluster consists of one primary node and two secondary nodes.
 The primary nodes are mainly responsible for writing operations, while the secondary nodes replicate primary's *oplog*.
 This way the secondary node's dataset reflects the primary's dataset in cases where the primary node is unavailable [@www-mongodbreplica].
 Only the eligible secondary nodes will

 > "hold an election to elect itself the new primary" [@www-mongodbreplica].

-This replica set arrangement ensures high availability of data.
+This replica set arrangement ensures high availability of the data.
 Optionally, one can configure the arbiter node which does not hold any data but keeps the track quorum in the replica set.
 Since arbiter nodes do not hold any data, they act as a suitable repository